Sideward contact tracing and the control of epidemics in large gatherings: Abstract

 \section{Abstract}

 Effective contact tracing is crucial to contain epidemic spreading without disrupting societal activities especially in the present time of coexistence with a pandemic outbreak.
-Large gatherings play a key role, potentially favoring superspreading events.
+Large gatherings play a key role, potentially favouring superspreading events.
 However, the effects of tracing in large groups have not been fully assessed so far.
-We show that beside forward tracing, which reconstructs to whom disease spreads, and backward tracing, which searches from whom disease spreads, a third “sideward" tracing is at work in large gatherings.
-This is an indirect tracing that detects infected asymptomatic individuals, even if they have neither been directly infected by, nor directly transmitted the infection to the index case.
-We analyze this effect in a model of epidemic spreading for SARS-CoV-2, within the framework of simplicial activity-driven temporal networks.
-We determine the contribution of the three tracing mechanisms to the suppression of epidemic spreading, unveiling the importance of sideward tracing and suggesting optimal strategies.
-We show the practical relevance of our results on an empirical dataset of gatherings in a University Campus.
+We show that beside forward tracing, which reconstructs to whom disease spreads, and backward tracing, which searches from whom disease spreads, a third “sideward" tracing is always present, when tracing gatherings.
+This is an indirect tracing that detects infected asymptomatic individuals, even if they have neither been directly infected by, nor they have directly transmitted the infection to the index case.
+We analyse this effect in a model of epidemic spreading for SARS-CoV-2, within the framework of simplicial activity-driven temporal networks.
+We determine the contribution of the three tracing mechanisms to the suppression of epidemic spreading, showing that sideward tracing induces a non-monotonic behaviour in the tracing efficiency, as a function of the size of the gatherings.
+Based on our results, we suggest an optimal choice for the sizes of the gatherings to be traced and we test the strategy on an empirical dataset of gatherings in a University Campus.